yafet-123/image-upload-search/README.md

 ## Pixabay Image Gallery - React & Tailwind CSS

-Simple gallery with images from the pixabay API.(https://pixabay.com/api/docs/)
+Simple gallery with images from the pixabay API (https://pixabay.com/api/docs/).

 Open https://image-upload-search.vercel.app/ with your browser to see the result.